Securiti announces a $75M Series C Funding Round

 • Discarding personal information after the processing goal has been met or the retention time has passed.

-The CPO does not have to be a citizen and if a CPO is not designated, a maximum administrative fine of KRW 10 million may be imposed on the entity engaging in personal information processing.
+The CPO does not have to be a citizen, and if a CPO is not designated, a maximum administrative fine of KRW 10 million may be imposed on the entity engaging in personal information processing.

 E. Privacy Policy Requirements

-• The purposes of use,
+• the purposes of processing,

-• Retention period,
+• retention period,

-• Information on provision and outsourcing,
+• information on provision and outsourcing,

-• Disposal of personal data.
+• disposal of personal information.

 The PIPA instructs personal information controllers to publicly disclose their privacy policies in a way that allows data subjects to thoroughly examine the stated terms of these privacy policies, including any revisions made to them, at any time.